 PASS supports students who fall into probation or dismissal status.
 The goal of PASS is to provide valuable policy information, while helping students develop success strategies to get back on track and return to Good Standing.
 We want students to continue to work towards their educational and career goals at Folsom Lake College.

 Being on probation or dismissal should be taken seriously.
 In addition to meeting academic needs, PASS' holistic approach includes counseling on personal issues, recommending on-campus support services, and providing appropriate referrals to community-based resources.
 It is the students' responsibility to check their transcript in eServices after grades post each semester to stay current on their latest term GPA, cumulative GPA, and academic standing.

-To schedule a PASS Counseling appointment, call Brittney Anderson (916) 608-6730, email email@example.com or visit Aspen Hall FL1-39 (in Student Services near the Counseling front desk) at the Main Folsom Campus.
+To schedule a PASS Counseling appointment, contact the Soar to Success team at (916) 608-6470, email email@example.com, or visit Aspen Hall FL1-39 (in Student Services near the Counseling front desk) at the Main Folsom Campus.

 Supporting Students on Probation or Dismissal Status

 PASS supports students who are identified via Starfish Early Alert or placed on Probation 1, Probation 2, or Dismissal status.
 Note: Students enrolled at multiple Los Rios colleges will receive a different academic standing at each campus.
 Students should address their probation or dismissal status at their home campus.
 Please note that probation or dismissal holds affect enrollment throughout the district, until the hold is addressed.

 Instructors may submit Starfish Early Alert referrals as a preventative intervention for students of concern, prior to students falling into Probation status.

 - Academic Probation and Academic Dismissal (AP1, AP2, AD)

 - Students who have attempted at least 12 semester units, and whose cumulative GPA is below 2.0, will be placed on Academic Probation 1 (AP1).